Archer Aviation Inc. (NYSE:ACHR) Short Interest Update

 Archer Aviation Inc. (NYSE:ACHR – Get Free Report) was the target of a large growth in short interest during the month of November.
 As of November 30th, there was short interest totalling 41,660,000 shares, a growth of 5.1% from the November 15th total of 39,630,000 shares.
-Based on an average daily trading volume, of 5,710,000 shares, the days-to-cover ratio is presently 7.3 days.
-Approximately 24.8% of the company’s stock are sold short.
+Approximately 24.8% of the shares of the company are short sold.
+Based on an average trading volume of 5,710,000 shares, the days-to-cover ratio is presently 7.3 days.

-In other Archer Aviation news, insider Andy Missan sold 12,500 shares of the business’s stock in a transaction that occurred on Friday, November 17th.
-The stock was sold at an average price of $6.39, for a total value of $79,875.00.
-Following the completion of the sale, the insider now owns 281,562 shares in the company, valued at $1,799,181.18.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
+In other news, insider Andy Missan sold 12,500 shares of the stock in a transaction that occurred on Friday, November 17th.
+The stock was sold at an average price of $6.39, for a total transaction of $79,875.00.
+Following the transaction, the insider now owns 281,562 shares in the company, valued at $1,799,181.18.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
 In other Archer Aviation news, major shareholder N.V.
-Stellantis bought 12,313,234 shares of the firm’s stock in a transaction dated Monday, October 16th.
-The stock was acquired at an average price of $5.68 per share, for a total transaction of $69,939,169.12.
-Following the completion of the purchase, the insider now owns 31,048,137 shares of the company’s stock, valued at $176,353,418.16.
-The acquisition was disclosed in a filing with the SEC, which is available through this link.
-Also, insider Andy Missan sold 12,500 shares of the business’s stock in a transaction dated Friday, November 17th.
-The shares were sold at an average price of $6.39, for a total value of $79,875.00.
-Following the completion of the transaction, the insider now owns 281,562 shares in the company, valued at approximately $1,799,181.18.
+Stellantis bought 12,313,234 shares of the stock in a transaction dated Monday, October 16th.
+The shares were bought at an average cost of $5.68 per share, with a total value of $69,939,169.12.
+Following the completion of the acquisition, the insider now owns 31,048,137 shares of the company’s stock, valued at $176,353,418.16.
+The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, insider Andy Missan sold 12,500 shares of the firm’s stock in a transaction that occurred on Friday, November 17th.
+The stock was sold at an average price of $6.39, for a total transaction of $79,875.00.
+Following the transaction, the insider now directly owns 281,562 shares in the company, valued at $1,799,181.18.
 The disclosure for this sale can be found here.
-Insiders own 27.17% of the company’s stock.
+27.17% of the stock is owned by insiders.

 Institutional Investors Weigh In On Archer Aviation